elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ```

 By calling use, a hook called `__using__` will be invoked in `ExUnit.Case` which will then do the proper setup.

+With this we are almost finishing our tour about Elixir modules.
+The last topic to cover is module attributes.